isoverse/isoorbi/README.md

 ## Overview

-The goal of the isoorbi R package is to help you process isotopocule measurements from an **Orbitrap Iso** mass spectrometer.
+The goal of the isoorbi R package is to help you process isotopocule measurements from an **Orbitrap Isotope Solutions** mass spectrometer.
 It expects <code>.isox</code> files created by IsoX as input.

 ## Installation